jmd-dk/concept/concept/docs/tutorial/output_types.rst

    render3D_bgcolor    = 'black'
    render3D_resolution = 640

-Run a simulation using these parameters, e.g. by saving them to ``params/tutorial`` and executing
+Run a simulation using the :ref:`above <params-output-types>` parameters, e.g. by saving them to ``params/tutorial`` and executing

 .. code-block:: bash

+   ./concept \
+       -p params/tutorial \
-   ./concept -p params/tutorial -n 4
+       -n 4

 This will take a few minutes.
 You may read along in the meantime.

-We see that besides power spectra, we have *snapshots* and *renders*, the latter of which comes in a 2D and a 3D version.
+We see that besides power spectra, we now have *snapshots* and *renders*, the latter of which comes in a 2D and a 3D version.
 The ellipses (``...``) used above in ``output_dirs`` indicate that we want all kinds of output to go to the same directory.